 2. Promote an under-promoted area of your destination

-Another core tenant of sustainable destination marketing is preventing overtourism.
-An overrun destination — especially small communities flooded with travelers after going viral on platforms like Instagram or TikTok — can’t prioritize sustainability.
-They simply won’t have the infrastructure to support so many visitors.
+Another core tenant of sustainable destination marketing is having a good understanding of destinations ready for travel.
+An overrun destination — especially small communities going viral on platforms like Instagram or TikTok — that isn't ready for travelers can be jarring for residents.
+These communities might not have the infrastructure to support so many visitors.
 With intentional marketing, you can create a grab bag of areas within your destination to evenly distribute visitors and show them under-promoted gems in your area.

 Take, for example, a destination like Miami.
 South Beach, Downtown Miami, and Miami Beach are hugely popular to both domestic and international travelers.

 So, Miami began distributing its marketing efforts to other neighborhoods like Little Havana, Coconut Grove, the Wynwood arts district, and Brickell.